al3kaz/Emendator/README.md

-This project is a SPA in React,  its still in progress.
+It's my first SPA in React,  its still in progress.
-I created this, to train my skills, but it is for real company. fetch, CSS ( SASS, BEM  methodology ).
+I created this, to train my first skills, but it is for real company. fetch, CSS ( SASS, BEM  methodology ).

 [Live Demo](https://al3kaz.github.io/Emendator/)